basarat/typescript-book/docs/arrow-functions.md

 In fact if you want `this` *to be the calling context* you should *not use the arrow function*.
 This is the case with callbacks used by libraries like jquery, underscore, mocha and others.
 If the documentation mentions functions on `this` then you should probably just use a `function` instead of a fat arrow.
 Similarly if you plan to use `arguments` don't use an arrow function.

 #### Tip: Arrow functions with libraries that use `this`
-Many libraries do this e.g `jQuery` iterables (one example http://api.jquery.com/jquery.each/) will use `this` to pass you the object that it is currently iterating over.
+Many libraries do this e.g. `jQuery` iterables (one example http://api.jquery.com/jquery.each/) will use `this` to pass you the object that it is currently iterating over.
 In this case if you want to access the library passed `this` as well as the surrounding context just use a temp variable like `_self` like you would in the absence of arrow functions.

 ```ts
 let _self = this;